ifurusato/rc5tx/README.md

 previous source and target values used as defaults.

 If you want to avoid the existing preferences just delete the prefs file.
-Including new values will override the defaults, with the new values becoming the defaults.
+Including new command line arguments will override the defaults, with the new values becoming the defaults.

 Upon Completion